Submitted by WA Contents

 Antireality takes inspirations from the nature as one of the main sources.
 "Both direct observation and perception of nature by means of other creators, captured in the form of e.g. photographs or paintings," the firm said.

-"My design ideas are frequently stimulated not only by intriguing forms created by nature, but also by attempts to embed architectural structures into the natural context.
-Combining matters that are so different is an extremely interesting process based on an attempt to find the balance between the original form of the surroundings and the architectural creation," continued the founder of Antireality.
+"My design ideas are frequently stimulated not only by intriguing forms created by nature, but also by attempts to embed architectural structures into the natural context," continued the founder of Antireality.

 One of the key project assumptions was to create a building whose spacious roof would play the role of a home garden/yard.
 On clear days, this space can be turned into an open-air living room that will become the heart of the house.
 This multifunctional space is designed as a combination of an entrance area, a terrace, a relaxation area, a garden and a pool.